-The textile industry started here in the U.S. in the northeast in the early to mid 1800s.
+The textile industry started here in the U.S. in the northeast in the early part of the 18th century.

 It began rather surreptitiously with some of our enterprising citizens going over to England and stealing what they could of British ingenuity.
 But it was for a good cause - they wanted to get rich.
 Actually their intentions were more noble than that.
 They wanted to get rich and they wanted to screw the British.
 All in all though they were well intentioned, most of the early pioneers in the U.S. textile industry were good, conscientious Christian types.
 They wanted to make the world a better place.
 I think one of the very first entrepreneurs was a wealthy Quaker and he offered to give the entire mill to the British citizen who knew the industry well enough and would stab his homeland in the back and come over here and set up what he had learned over there.
 This was against the British Law at the time and any man who did so was considered a traitor.
 Getting rich was not against British law; they just wanted people to get rich in England only.
 The penalty was death.
 But one man did the dirty deed nonetheless.
 He is in our history books but I don’t think he got even honorable mention in the British history books.